-For the older Bibles, such as the ones with the wide overhanging flaps like your grandmother kept on her nightstand, we are currently using this soft-tanned goatskin to recreate the original look.
+For the older Bibles, such as the ones with the wide overhanging edges like your grandmother kept on her nightstand, we are currently using this soft-tanned goatskin to recreate the original look.
 Often the pages have been torn and taped and sections are falling out.

 While we can’t turn your keepsake Bible into a new Bible, we can usually get things back together so that the Bible can once again be used or at least passed on to the next generation in reasonable condition, complete with all the underlinings and notes in the margins.